Chih-Che-Fang/MyBookStore2/docs/design.md

 query_by_item,3
 query_by_item,4

 **Result:** Pass, client correctly get detailed information of book item_number 1 ~ 4.
-The catalog server correctly stored the 4 lookup operation.
+The catalog server correctly stored the 4 lookup operations.

 ### Test3 output: Run Buy operations and update the stock of the item correctly
 **Client Log:**